Lesson 22: Global Memory Races — Why Atomics

 Until now almost every kernel you wrote gave each thread its OWN output slot: c[i] = a[i] + b[i], where thread i is the only one that ever touches c[i].
 Because no two threads share a destination, the order they run in does not matter — the result is always correct.
 But some problems force many thre

-Imagine 30 kids sharing ONE tally sheet that says 5.
-Two glance at it together, both see 5, both cross it out and write 6.
-Two kids counted, but the sheet says 6, not 7 — one count vanished.
-An atomic operation is like a rule that only one kid may hold the pencil at a time: read, add, write, then pass it on.
-That way no count is ever lost.
+Imagine 30 kids sharing one tally sheet that says 5.
+Two glance at it together, both see 5, both write 6 — and one count vanished.
+An atomic operation is a rule that only one kid holds the pencil at a time (read, add, write), so no count is ever lost.

 - race condition